elastic/kibana/rfcs/0000_template.md

 ## Proposal

-What are we doing to achieve those goals and solve the problem?
+What are we doing to achieve the goals and solve the problem?

 # Who is affected and how